thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/nodes/filter/entity-type-filter.md

 ### Field descriptions

 * **Select entity types** - required.
 A set of entity types to check against; at least one must be specified.
-Default value: *Device*.

 ### JSON Schema